 On sustainable agriculture, Jeremy Grantham made a pithy note: We’ve had agriculture for 12,000 yrs, and yet it’s coming to 100 yrs where the whole ballgame is playing out.
 He noted that agricultural topsoil has been eroding at a rate of about 1 percent per year since the agricultural revolution, and highlighted some of his efforts to reverse this trend.

 On smart cities, Eric Speigel described Siemens’ new software designed to calculate a sustainability score for cities across the US.
-One finding from this tool: in Minneapolis, electric vehicles have a stronger impact on greening the city than electric grid upgrades right now.
+One finding from this tool: in Minneapolis, this tool estimates electric vehicles to have a stronger impact on greening the city than electric grid upgrades.

 On corporate sustainability, Brendan Bechtel indicated that Bechtel is planning to launch voluntary enterprise sustainability targets next year.

-Overall it was an excellent event, and I felt fortunate to be able to attend.
-Thanks to Women in Cleantech and Sustainability for bringing it to my attention.
+Thanks to Women in Cleantech and Sustainability for bringing this event to my attention.